Randy-Hodges/coe332-Final-Project/README.md

 ## Setting Up API on ISP02:
 With the files downloaded, we can now get started on setting up the images:
-1. Start by editting the `Makefile` with your test editor of choice and replace `NSPACE` with your Docker Hub username, `RPORT` with your assigned Redis Port, and `FPORT` with your assigned Flask Port
+1. Start by editting the `Makefile` with your text editor of choice and replace `NSPACE` with your Docker Hub username, `RPORT` with your assigned Redis Port, and `FPORT` with your assigned Flask Port
 2. Save and exit out and run the following command: `make cycle-all`
 3. Once complete, you should now have running containers for the redis database, flask api, and worker.
 You can check if everything is running with: `docker ps -a`
 4. If you want to push these images to Docker Hub, simply run `make push-all`